anewzero/Chantra-Framework/README.md

 The Immunity of the Whole: To destroy the "Mirror" (the other) is to blind oneself.
 We protect the Value within the other to ensure the Victory of the All.

 11. Tactical Fluidity:
-The Soil of Position: Inherent value is indestructible, but it only grows when the Position is correct.
-One must move their spirit to the "Bank of the Creek" (The Position of Love/Care) to ensure the Seed meets fertile soil.
+Inherent value is indestructible, but it only grows when the Position is correct.
+One must move their spirit to the "Bank of the Creek" (the Position of Love/Care) to ensure the Seed meets fertile soil.
+The Distribution Mandate
-The Distribution Mandate: Position is the "Wind."
-Mastery is the ability to shift from the "Hammer" (Strength) into a Viral Bridge to make the "Simple Idea" contagious.
+Position is the "Wind."
+Mastery is the ability to shift from the "Hammer" (Strength) to the Viral Bridge, making the "Simple Idea" contagious.
-The Minimum Viable Infection: To cut through the "Noise," use Position to deliver the "Single Simple Idea" with the highest RIV.
-This is the Surgical Edge that bypasses the "Desirable Lie."
+The Minimum Viable Infection
+To cut through the "Noise," use Position to deliver the "Single Simple Idea" with the highest RIV.
+This is the Surgical Edge that bypasses the Desirable Lie.
-The Accountant of the Vault: Accountability is the awareness of the Cost of the "Architect’s Paradox."
+The Accountant of the Vault
+Accountability is the awareness of the Cost of the "Architect’s Paradox."
 We sacrifice the "Pawn" of complex volume to ensure the "Queen" of the Signal is received.

 12. Sovereign Contribution:
 Each Resonator’s unique frequency is critical for collective growth.